DarkSigmaDevelopment/Hogwarts-Legacy-VR-how-to/README.md

 ![](images/05-uevr-easy-profile-selection-and-install.png)

-This profile is created by Pande4360, jbusfield, DJ
-and is therefore called the PJD profile.
-It can also be downloaded from Nexus Mods
+This profile is created by Discord users Pande4360, jbusfield, and DJ It can also be downloaded from Nexus Mods
 https://www.nexusmods.com/hogwartslegacy/mods/2264
 Or GitHub